-- Special Provisions (continued): - b) Customer Information Upon approval by the Customer, and in accordance with the Operating Procedures, the Authority will provide a requesting ESCO and DRC with: - (1) Approximately twenty-four (24) months of hourly or bi-monthly Customer usage information including kWh usage and kW demands if available for the particular Customer Service Classification, and information as to whether each meter reading value was actual or estimated. - (2) Additionally, if available, up to six (6) years of hourly, monthly or bi-monthly usage information electronically. - (3) Additionally, up to six (6) years of 15 minute interval load information, depending on availability, electronically. - (4) The customer information provided in 1. above will be provided at no charge.
-Customer information provided in items 2. and 3. above will be provided at a charge to the ESCO and DRC as provided in B.3.b.5 above. - c) Special Meter Reads and Meter Equipment - (1) The Authority will perform special meter reads for ESCOs or Participating Customers and bill the requesting party.
+- (1) Approximately twenty-four (24) months of hourly or bi-monthly Customer usage information including kWh usage and kW demands if available for the particular Customer Service Classification, and information as to whether each meter reading value was actual or estimated. - (2) The customer information provided in 1. above will be provided at no charge.
+Customer information provided in excess of twenty-four (24) months or detailed interval data will be provided at a charge to the ESCO and DRC as provided in C.3.a.4 above.

+c) Special Meter Reads and Meter Equipment

+- (1) The Authority will perform special meter reads for ESCOs or Participating Customers and bill the requesting party.
 Requests for special meter readings shall be made not less than seventy-two (72) hours in advance of the requested read date, and are subject to the availability of the Authority personnel to perform the reading on the specified date.
-Charges for special meter reads are found in B.3.b.4 above. - (2) Metering equipment provided by the Authority is that which the Customer would have been provided under the appropriate Bundled Service Classification.
-If requested, the Authority will provide additional equipment and bill the ESCO or DRC as provided in B.3.b.1 above.
+Charges for special meter reads are found in C.3.a.3 above. - (2) Metering equipment provided by the Authority is that which the Customer would have been provided under the appropriate Bundled Service Classification.
+If requested, the Authority will provide additional equipment and bill the ESCO or DRC as provided in C.3.a.1 above.